Migraines & Life Insurance

 What are Migraines?

 Migraines are a debilitating experience that can cause a whole host of uncomfortable symptoms.
 Migraines are classed as occurring with aura, without aura or without headache (silent migraine).
 This means that a migraine can be pre-empted by changes in physical sensations before the onset of a headache, a headache with no warning or the experience of pre-migraine symptoms with no resultant migraine.
-A migraine will typically last between four hours and three days and will often require the affected to rest in a dark room away from noise, light and smells that can aggravate symptoms.
+A migraine will typically last between four hours and three days and will often require the person to rest in a dark room away from noise, light and smells that can aggravate symptoms.

 Also known as: Endolymphatic hydrops